 The maps used within the site are supplied by the Ordnance Survey under licence to Manchester City Council.
 This data is published solely for the purpose of providing a backdrop to Council information.
 Anyone wishing to use Ordnance Survey mapping for their own purposes must make their own arrangements with Ordnance Survey for supply and licensing of this data.

 We would love to hear how you are using the Intelligence Hub to support your work.
-Equally we are keen to keep developing the hub, so please let us know if you can't find the data you are looking for, or have any ideas for how we can continue to develop the intelligence hub.
+We are also keen to keep developing the hub, so please let us know if you can't find the data you are looking for, or have any ideas for how we can continue to develop the intelligence hub.
 Due to the graphical and geographical nature of the data shown, some users may require alternative accessible formats for data.